Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Lyapunov Exponent Calculations: Proof of Theorem , Theorem and Theorem

 Theorem~\ref{LyapunovGaussianFormula} and Theorem~\ref{LyapunovOrthogonalFormula} directly follow from Theorem~\ref{GeneralLyapunovGaussianFormula} and Theorem~\ref{GeneralLyapunovOrthogonalFormula} by specializing to $\alpha_1 = 1$ and $\alpha_2 = \alpha$.

-As in the previous section denote by and recall that $X$ is diffeomorphic to the sphere $\mathbb{S}^{d-1} = \{x \in \R^d \,:\, |x| = 1 \}$.
+As in the previous section, denote by and recall that $X$ is diffeomorphic to the sphere $\mathbb{S}^{d-1} = \{x \in \R^d \,:\, |x| = 1 \}$.
 There is the natural volume probability measure on the sphere, and we denote by $m_{\mathbb{S}^d}$ the resulting probability measure on $X$.

-The main reason that the Lyapunov exponent is possible to compute in these cases is that the unique spherical $\mu$-stationary probability measure is $m_{\mathbb{S}^{d-1}}$, as we show in the following proposition, which also leads to a useful formula for the Lyapunov exponent.
+The main reason that the Lyapunov exponent can be computed in these cases is Lemma~\ref{SphericalStatLemma}, showing that the distributions in question are invariant under orthogonal transformations.
+This then leads to the following conclusion, which is a central ingredient in our proof of Theorem~\ref{GeneralLyapunovGaussianFormula} and Theorem~\ref{GeneralLyapunovOrthogonalFormula}.